What is Kids’ Choice?

 Place a hold on any Kids’ Choice title and pick up at any Jefferson or Waukesha County public library location or via www.cafelibraries.org!
 Book descriptions can be found in the online catalog by clicking on the book title and then “Details.”
 You can also check your elementary school library for these titles.

 The committee analyzes the list of nominated titles and selects titles that will meet a wide range of readers.

 How do I vote for my favorite book(s)?

-Kids who read 3 or more of the books can vote for their favorite starting mid-February and ending mid-March (Feb.
-14-Mar.
-11, 2022).
+Kids who read 3 or more of the books can vote for their favorite starting Jan.
+30-Feb.
+10, 2023.
 Please note that specific voting dates may be determined by school/library partners.
-The winners, the books that Jefferson and Waukesha Counties’ Kids love to read (including the winner and 2 honorable mentions), will be announced on March 14.
+The winners, the books that Jefferson and Waukesha Counties’ Kids love to read (including the winner and 2 honorable mentions), will be announced on February 14.